Omoze5/Sentiment-Analysis/README.md

 * Vectorization: The reviews were converted to numerical data using TfidfVectorizer from scikit-learn.

 ## Model Selection
-The classification model used for this task is the Multinomial Naive Bayes classifier.
+The classification model used for this task is the Logistics Regression and  Multinomial Naive Bayes classifier.
 It was chosen due to its effectiveness in text-based classification problems.

 ## Flask Application